Hawea (Clio Rocks) Marine Reserve

-Hawea (Clio Rocks) Marine Reserve is a marine reserve covering an area of 411 ha in Bligh Sound, in Fiordland on New Zealand's South Island.
+Hawea (Clio Rocks) Marine Reserve is a marine reserve covering an area of 411 ha in Hāwea / Bligh Sound, in Fiordland on New Zealand's South Island.
 It was established in 2005 and is administered by the Department of Conservation.

 Geography and ecology

 In the fiords, heavy rainfall runs off from the surrounding mountains creates a permanent freshwater layer to about 5 cm to 10 m below the surface.
 A layer of calm, clear and warm seawater provides a habitat for a range of sponges, corals and fish to about 40 m below the surface.
 A final layer of seawater, too darkened by tannins from vegetation run-off to support most marine life, extends to depths of up to 400 m.

 The fiords are also a habitat for black corals and brittle stars that live in their branches.
 There are also brachiopods, aihe (bottlenose dolphins), kekono (New Zealand fur seals), tawaki (Fiordland crested penguins) and kororā (little blue penguins).

 Most of the reserve is a deep basin habitat, but there is also a sheltered shallow rock wall habitat and deep reef or rock wall habitat.
 There are steep rock walls on the shaded western side of the reserve, and more broken rocky reefs on the more sun-lit eastern side.

 The key feature of the marine reserve are the almost vertical rock walls at Turn Round Point.
 Abundant species of reef fish and invertebrates feed on the plankton that is swept through in high tide, providing a food source for seals and larger feeding fish.
 Black corals are relatively abundant along the rock walls in the area.